-So many contradicting information available about the use of masks to prevent COIVD-19 has left most people confused.
+So many contradicting information available about the use of masks to prevent COVID-19 has left most people confused.
 Read the article to know about these masks in detail.

-A new strain of the coronavirus (SARS-CoV-2) has made the entire world come to a standstill and has resulted in the death of thousands of people worldwide.
-The infection caused by this virus (COVID-19) has been reported to result in mild respiratory illness to breathing difficulty, pneumonia, and respiratory failure.
-With scientists and doctors working against time to find a cure for this deadly virus, there are a lot of misconceptions about the possible ways to prevent this infection doing the rounds.
+A new strain of Coronavirus hit the entire world and had resulted in deaths of thousands of people worldwide.
+The infection caused by this virus (COVID-19) has been reported to resulted in mild respiratory illness to breathing difficulty, pneumonia, and respiratory failure.
+While scientists and doctors were working against time to find a cure for this deadly virus, there were a lot of misconceptions about the possible ways to prevent this infection doing the rounds.

 There are a lot of talks about the benefits of face masks in preventing this infection, which has resulted in people around the world rushing to the pharmacies to get their hands on any type of mask that is available.
 This has resulted in a shortage of masks and other protective equipment for the healthcare industry.
 But are you sure that these masks are even protecting you against this virus?
 And do all types of masks provide equal protection?
 Read this article and decide for yourself.